-The administrative fee each Medigap Plan would pay to the PHO under the Proposed Arrangement also would implicate the Federal anti-kickback statute because such payments would be in exchange for the PHO arranging for the provision of federally reimbursable inpatient services furnished by its Network Hospitals to Policyholders at a reduced rate.
-No safe harbor would be available to protect the administrative fee, including the personal services and management contracts and outcomes-based payment arrangements safe harbor, because the methodology for determining the PHO's compensation would be determined in a manner that directly takes into account the volume or value of business otherwise generated between the parties for which payment may be made in whole or in part under Medicare.22
+The administrative fee the Medigap Plan pays to the PHO under the Arrangement also implicates the Federal anti-kickback statute because such payment is in exchange for the PHO arranging for the provision of federally reimbursable inpatient services furnished by its Network Hospitals to Policyholders at a reduced rate.
+No safe harbor is available to protect the administrative fee, including the personal services and management contracts and outcomes-based payment arrangements safe harbor, because the methodology for determining the PHO's compensation is determined in a manner that directly takes into account the volume or value of business otherwise generated between the parties for which payment may be made in whole or in part under Medicare.22

-Nevertheless, based on the totality of the facts and circumstances, we find the Medigap Plans' payment of the administrative fee to the PHO would be sufficiently low risk under the Federal antikickback statute.
-The Medigap Plans and the PHO certified that the PHO's administrative fee would be consistent with fair market value.
-In addition, the Proposed Arrangement is distinguishable from certain other arrangements where compensation is determined in a manner that takes into account the volume or value of Federal health care program business because we believe there is a low risk that the methodology for calculating the administrative fee would drive overutilization of Federal health care items or services or result in increased costs to any Federal health care program.
-In reaching this conclusion, we rely upon the following: (i) the PHO's administrative fee, while tied to the volume or value of referrals between each Medigap Plan and the Network Hospitals, ultimately reflects a percentage of the savings realized by the applicable Medigap Plan, not revenue generated by the Network Hospitals; (ii) it would be contrary to the Medigap Plans' financial interest, as offerors of Medigap policies with financial responsibility for the cost of certain items and services furnished to their Policyholders, to drive overutilization of inpatient hospital services paid for by Medicare Part A; and (iii) the Medigap Plans certified that they would not pass on or otherwise shift the cost of the PHO's administrative fee to any Federal
+Nevertheless, based on the totality of the facts and circumstances, we find the Medigap Plan's payment of the administrative fee to the PHO is sufficiently low risk under the Federal antikickback statute.
+The Medigap Plan and the PHO certified that the PHO's administrative fee is consistent with fair market value.
+In addition, the Arrangement is distinguishable from certain other arrangements where compensation is determined in a manner that takes into account the volume or value of Federal health care program business because we believe there is a low risk that the methodology for calculating the administrative fee will drive overutilization of Federal health care items or services or result in increased costs to any Federal health care program.
+In reaching this conclusion, we rely upon the following: (i) the PHO's administrative fee, while tied to the volume or value of referrals between the Medigap Plan and the Network Hospitals, ultimately reflects a percentage of the savings realized by the Medigap Plan, not revenue generated by the Network Hospitals; (ii) it is contrary to the Medigap Plan's financial interest, as an offeror of Medigap policies with financial responsibility for the cost of certain items and services furnished to its Policyholders, to drive overutilization of inpatient hospital services paid for by Medicare Part A; and (iii) the Medigap Plan certified that it does not pass on or otherwise shift the cost of the PHO's administrative fee to any Federal health care program.
+We further highlight the PHO's certification that it does not (acting by itself or in conjunction with its Network Hospitals) advertise the Arrangement, thereby limiting the potential for the PHO or the Network Hospitals to impact Policyholder referrals to the Network Hospitals and, in turn, the PHO's administrative fee.

-21 The Beneficiary Inducements CMP would not apply to the potential for the premium credit to induce potential enrollees or Policyholders to select the Medigap Plans.
-See, e.g., Publication of the OIG's Compliance Program Guidance for Medicare+Choice Organizations Offering Coordinated Care Plans, 64 Fed.
+Care Plans, 64 Fed.
 Reg.
 61,893, 61,902 (Nov.
 15, 1999) ("It is our view that organizations that provide incentives to Federal health care program beneficiaries to enroll in a plan are not offering remuneration to induce the enrollees to use a particular provider, practitioner or supplier.")